Arrghus8/Daemonbite-Controller-Hub/README.md

 ![daemonbite-controller-hub](https://user-images.githubusercontent.com/83313810/116638859-3572aa00-a935-11eb-8ef9-114f12c992d6.png)

 This is an add-on board for the MiSTer FPGA project to provide original hardware inputs for SNES, NES and Genesis controllers using Daemonbite adapters (see https://github.com/MickGyver/DaemonBite-Retro-Controllers-USB).
-The current version serves only as a mount for the Daemonbites and controller ports.
+The current version serves only as a mount for the Arduinos and controller ports.

 # Parts needed (v0.1):